ewrogers/LivePlaylist/README.md

 ## Web UI Project Structure

+The web UI is a Blazor Web Assembly project and structured as follows:

+- `wwwroot/` - Contains static files for HTML, CSS, and JavaScript
+- `Pages/` - Contains the Blazor pages
+- `Shared/` - Contains shared Blazor components
+- `Styles/` - Contains the TailwindCSS style definitions
+- `MainLayout.razor` - The main layout used by all pages
+- `Program.cs` - Entry point for the application that configures the Blazor app

 ### Running the Web UI

 To run the web UI, you can use the following command: